How to Identify Your Resin Version

-White: Neutral tone, slight opacity when thin, provides a great base color for painting prints.
+White: Neutral tone, slight translucency when thin, provides a great base color for painting prints.

 Black: Highly pigmented, our most opaque, high detail resin, great for printing small, accurate features.

-Flexible: Impact resistance, compression, great for ergonomic soft-touch grips.
+Flexible: Simulates an 80A durometer rubber.
+Choose for impact resistance and compression, great for ergonomic soft-touch grips.

-Castable: Investment casting, blue color, slightly softer than standard resins before post-curing.
+Castable: Developed for clean burn out and high detail.
+Choose for direct investment casting, resin is blue in color, and slightly softer than standard resins before post-curing.

 Dental SG: Designed to directly print surgical and pilot drill guides.
 Class 1 biocompatible resin (EN-ISO 10993-1:2009/AC:2010, USP Class VI)